voteagora/agora-marketing-site/_posts/product-csm.md

 ## How to Apply

-Send an email to join@voteagora.com.
+<a href="https://voteagora.deform.cc/applytoteam">Apply Here</a>

 Please include a link to your resume or profile.